ninsau/react-coderenderer/README.md

 - **Action Dropdowns**: Support for row-specific actions.
 - **Loading Skeleton**: Built-in skeleton loader for loading states.
 - **No Content Component**: Displays a friendly message when there's no data.
+- **Styling Flexibility**: Includes default Tailwind CSS styles with an option to opt-out and apply custom styles.
+- **Search Functionality**: Search through the table data with a search bar.
+- **Handle Data of Different Types**: Safely handles various data types like dates, lists, strings, and URLs.
 - **Latest Technologies**: Uses modern React features and best practices.

 ## Prerequisites

 This package uses [Tailwind CSS](https://tailwindcss.com/) for styling.
 Ensure you have Tailwind CSS installed and configured in your Next.js project.
 If you haven't set it up yet, follow the official [Tailwind CSS Next.js Installation Guide](https://tailwindcss.com/docs/guides/nextjs).

+`Note:` If you prefer not to use `Tailwind CSS` or want to apply your own styling, you can opt-out of the default styles provided by this package.
+See the Opting Out of Default Styles section for details.

 ## Installation